Bucharest: History

-Often compared to the Champs-Élysées, the current Calea Victoriei becomes a pedestrian zone on the weekend.

 Bucharest's history alternated periods of development and decline from the early settlements in antiquity until its consolidation as the national capital of Romania late in the 19th century.
 First mentioned as the 'Citadel of București' in 1459, it became the residence of the ruler of Wallachia, Voivode Vlad the Impaler.

 The Old Princely Court (Curtea Veche) was erected by Mircea Ciobanul in the mid-16th century.
 Under subsequent rulers, Bucharest was established as the summer residence of the royal court.
 During the years to come, it competed with Târgoviște on the status of capital city after an increase in the importance of Southern Muntenia brought about by demands of the suzerain power – the Ottoman Empire.

 Bucharest finally became the permanent location of the Wallachian court after 1698, starting with the reign of Constantin Brâncoveanu.
 The city was partly destroyed by natural disasters and rebuilt several times, in the following 200 years.

 The Ottomans appointed Greek christian administrators (Phanariotes) to run the town (بكرش) from the 18th century.
 The 1821 Wallachian uprising initiated by Tudor Vladimirescu led to the end of the Phanariotes' rule in Bucharest.

 In 1813–14 the city was hit by the Caragea's plague.
 The city was wrested from Ottoman influence and occupied at several intervals by the Habsburg monarchy (1716, 1737, 1789) and Imperial Russia (three times between 1768 and 1806).
 It was placed under Russian administration between 1828 and the Crimean War, with an interlude during the Bucharest-centred 1848 Wallachian revolution.
 Later, an Austrian garrison took possession after the Russian departure (remaining in the city until March 1857).
 On 23 March 1847, a fire consumed about 2,000 buildings, destroying a third of the city.

 In 1862, after Wallachia and Moldavia were united to form the Principality of Romania, Bucharest became the new nation's capital city.
 In 1881, it became the political centre of the newly proclaimed Kingdom of Romania under King Carol I. During the second half of the 19th century, the city's population increased dramatically, and a new period of urban development began.
 During this period, gas lighting, horse-drawn trams, and limited electrification were introduced.
 The Dâmbovița River was also massively channelled in 1883, thus putting a stop to previously endemic floods like the 1865 flooding of Bucharest.
 The Fortifications of Bucharest were built.
 The extravagant architecture and cosmopolitan high culture of this period won Bucharest the nickname of "Paris of the East" (Parisul Estului), with the Calea Victoriei as its Champs-Élysées.